Janchi Guksu Collagen (Korean Wedding Noodles)

 Can I make it vegetarian?

-Use a light veggie broth instead of fish stock; then stir in Pure Bovine collagen (note: marine collagen is fish-based).
+Yes.
+Use a mild vegetable broth instead of fish stock, and add Pure Bovine Collagen (since marine collagen is fish-based).

 Will heat destroy collagen?

-No. Typical simmering is fine.
-We add it at the end for the purest flavor.
+No. Collagen is heat-stable up to typical simmering temps.
+We just add it at the end for best results.

 Meal prep tips?

-Store noodles and broth separately.
-Reheat broth to a simmer, then pour over freshly rinsed noodles; stir in collagen right before serving.
+Store broth and noodles separately.
+Reheat broth to a simmer, then pour over freshly rinsed noodles and stir in collagen before serving.